Moonchild6279/Tails-AI/README.md

-Warning!
-This is outdated I'm currently refining!
-STAND BY!

 # Disclaimer
 This is not a engine nor a framework, it is written code/scripts taken from the 2013 Christian Whitehead Version of Sonic 1/2, and then rewritten to work with the GameMaker Language.
 (For the Pre-built Package, Base Code will be in sudocode) Though you are free to edit it in your preferred coding language.